jeremyfrank/jeremyfrank.dev/src/content/work/tnc-new-wild.md

 tech: Swig, SASS
 ---

-A new microsite and campaign strategy for promoting the PBS series, “Earth A New Wild.”
+A new microsite and campaign strategy for promoting the PBS series, _Earth A New Wild_.
 Personal and focused content featured on the site highlights innovative work with a more positive outlook on conservation.